Nipissing University

 Nipissing University is a public university located in North Bay, Ontario, Canada.
-It overlooks Lake Nipissing, where it provides individualized student experiences through supportive and accessible professors, small class sizes and undergraduate research opportunities.
+The campus overlooks Lake Nipissing.

 History

 Northeastern University (1960–1967)

 The roots of Nipissing University date back to 1947, when residents of North Bay formed a committee with the goal of establishing a university within the city.
 The 1958 Northeastern University Committee continued their efforts in the following years.
 By 1960, Northeastern University was established and for a short time in 1960–1961, the institution offered first year university courses in Arts, Science, and Commerce in facilities provided by a local Catholic boys' high school.
 Its application to the Ontario Ministry of Education for a degree-granting university charter was denied on February 28, 1961, and the classes ended shortly thereafter.

 By mid-1962, Northeastern University had leased new space on Cassells Street in North Bay and arranged for Laurentian University professors to teach extension night classes there.
 This arrangement continued through mid-1967, with students receiving credits from Laurentian for the coursework done in these classes.